aimtgreports-makers/AIMTG-VEHICLE-T-3.0/README.md

 # 🚗 VEHICLE-T 3.0

-**A Relational Dynamical System with a Measurable Global Tension Signal**
+**A Relational Dynamical System for Measuring Global Structural Tension**
 > A measurable framework for structural tension in complex systems.
 ---
 ## 🔷 Abstract